MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 # Use local context with the Azure CLI

 Azure CLI [az local-context](/cli/azure/local-contex) provides local persisted parameter values for Azure CLI commands.
-The purpose of local context is to remove the need to continully retype common parameters.
+The purpose of local context is to remove the need to continually retype common parameters.
 For example, location and resource-group are required parameters in many CLI commands, but they don’t contribute to the _intent_ of the command.
-By storing parameter values with local context, you reduce redundency and can significantly shorten CLI command syntaz.
+By storing parameter values with local context, you reduce redundancy and can significantly shorten CLI command syntax.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.